caktus/tequila/docs/project_setup.rst

    catch-all playbook that uses the include directive to pull in at least the common, db, web, worker, and queue playbooks).
 Other playbooks should be created as needed to fill other project-specific needs.
-For instance, bootstrap_db.yml may be used for setting up an AWS RDS database, and search.yml may be used for setting us elasticsearch.
+For instance, bootstrap_db.yml may be used for setting up an AWS RDS database, and search.yml may be used for setting up Elasticsearch.

    Make sure to sanity check the contents of each playbook for applicability to the project.